 Who’s buying meal kits?

-Meal kits are most popular among Millennials and Gen X’ers, with 63.7% of buyers falling into one of these age groups.
+Meal kit demographics showcase they are most popular among Millennials and Gen X’ers, with 63.7% of buyers falling into one of these age groups.
 These shoppers also tend to have high incomes— 59.2% make over $80k per year— and high levels of education— 57.3% have a bachelor’s degree or higher.
 Nearly two-thirds (65.3%) of this group work full-time or are self employed, and about 12.2% have young children under the age of five.

 Particularly for parents of young children and full-time workers, meal kits may serve as a time-saving option for an already hectic schedule.